viking-sudo-rm/StackNN/README.md

 To train the stack model
 on various tasks, here is what you need to know:

-* `structs/stack.py` implements the stack data structure.
+* `structs.stack.Stack` implements the stack data structure.
 You will probably not be interacting with this object directly.
-* Classes in the `models` package implement various types of controller networks. call `forward()` on every input and `init_stack()` whenever you want to reset the stack between inputs.
+* Each file in the `models` package implements a different type of `Controller` network for the stack.
+The interface for all of these controllers is the same: call `forward()` on every input and `init_stack()` whenever you want to reset the stack between inputs.
 Since the model is implemented according to the standard PyTorch object-oriented paradigm, it might be useful to look at a PyTorch hello world example to see how to use it.

 ## Model